MileHacker Logo

 • For Kosher, larger Jewish communities in Johannesburg and South Africa fewer resources.

-• Consider bringing specific packaged foods if needs are strict.
+• Consider bringing specific packaged foods if requirements are strict.

 Allergies & Gluten-Free

-Awareness is growing but is less widespread than in Occidental nations.
-Clear communication with staff is important.
+Consciousness is increasing but is less widespread than in Occidental nations.
+Clear communication with the personnel are important.

 • Supermarkets feature a growing range of gluten-free products.